pranto48/ampnm-ping-okay-11.10.25/README.md

     ```bash
     docker-compose up --build -d
     ```
-4.  **Access Applications:**
+4.  **Access Application:**
-    -   **Network Monitor:** Open your browser and go to: `http://localhost:2266`
+    -   Open your browser and go to: `http://localhost:2266`
-    -   **External License Service:** This will be hosted separately (e.g., `http://portal.itsupport.com.bd`).

-## External License Verification Service Setup (portal.itsupport.com.bd)
+### External License Service (Separate Deployment)
 This service will run on a separate server (e.g., your cPanel hosting) and use its own MySQL database to manage licenses.

 1.  **Upload Files:**
-    -   Create a directory (e.g., `license-service`) on your cPanel hosting.
-    -   Upload `portal.itsupport.com.bd/config.php`, `portal.itsupport.com.bd/license_setup.php`, and `portal.itsupport.com.bd/verify_license.php` to this directory.
+    -   Upload the entire `license-service` folder to your external web hosting (e.g., cPanel).
-    -   Ensure these files are accessible via a URL like `http://portal.itsupport.com.bd/license-service/`.
+    -   Ensure these files are accessible via a URL like `http://your-external-domain.com/license-service/`.

 2.  **Run Setup Script:**
-    -   Open your browser and navigate to `http://portal.itsupport.com.bd/license-service/license_setup.php`.
+    -   Open your browser and navigate to `http://your-external-domain.com/license-service/license_setup.php`.
     -   **Step 1: Configure Database Connection:** Enter your MySQL database host, name, username, and password for the *license service's database*.
 This will create the database (if it doesn't exist) and save the credentials to `config.php`.
     -   **Step 2: Setup License Tables & Add Initial License:** After configuring the database, you can create the `licenses` table and optionally add an initial license key with its `max_devices` and `expires_at` date.

 3.  **Verify Endpoint:**
-    -   You can test the verification endpoint by visiting `http://portal.itsupport.com.bd/license-service/verify_license.php` (though it expects POST data, so a direct browser visit will likely show an error).
+    -   You can test the verification endpoint by visiting `http://your-external-domain.com/license-service/verify_license.php` (though it expects POST data, so a direct browser visit will likely show an error).

 ## Features
 - Ping any host or IP address